 Find out more about the Data Protection and what it means for you.

 Some information on this page is private.
-Sign in to view:
+Sign in to view the contents which are only accessible to colleagues:

-- Contact details of the Society's Data Protection Manager
+- Contact details for the Society's Data Protection Officer (DPO) and Data Protection Champions

 In May 2018, new EU data protection legislation was introduced for all member states (the General Data Protection Regulation, or GDPR), which became law in the UK as the Data Protection Act 2018 (formerly known as the DPA 1998).
 Data protection legislation regulates the processing of people’s personal data, which means the way organisations collect, use, share, store and dispose of personal data.